‘Standing up to the bully in the playground’ (the late Robin Reames):

 - They are consistently overcharged by an Authority unconcerned with accuracy, whose interest is securing payment – irrespective of the sum demanded being excessive.

-Previously, a switched-on recipient of a bill may have identified anomalies from the claim correspondence.
-But the Authority has put pay to that; their more recent conduct sees less information supplied with each demand.
+Previously, a switched-on recipient of a bill would identify anomalies from the claim correspondence.
+But the Authority has put pay to that; their more recent conduct sees less information supplied with each demand, records are withheld.

 Highways England has a problem; their ASC (Asset Support Contracts) have concluded or are coming to an end.
 Under ASC the Authority would only handle bills over £10,000, possibly about 20% of all claims.
 But now, everything is addressed in-house – the Authority is now receiving 80% more claims.
 They have always settled bills with little thought!
 Now they must handle 1,000’s more … there are understood to be over 30,000 such incidents/annum.